Start Here — What best describes your situation?

 What the Inspection Report Helps You Do

 Understand the full scope and cost before committing.
+Itemized estimate broken down room by room, material by material.

 Sometimes you just want a straight answer.
 The inspection gives it to you — no guessing.